Which summer flowers help you light up the hottest dog days of summertime?

 Snow-in-Summer blooms attractive combination of snow-white flowers and low-silver foliage that can stop passerby.

-Gaura blooms rosy or delicate pale pink flowers that resemble a flock of butterflies.
+The Gaura plant blooms rosy or delicate pale pink flowers that resemble a flock of butterflies.
 This plant can achieve a height of three to seven feet depending on the species.

 It’s a native plant to Louisiana, Mexico Texas and blooms for many weeks, sometimes extending its blooming period to late spring through frost.
 It thrives well in poor soils that have little water.